Save Design - Getting Started Guide

 Security and Encryption (Optional)

-5.1 Enabling Encryption (Editor Tool)
+5.1 How to Enable Encryption (Editor Tool)

-5.2 Implementing Custom Encryption Logic
+5.2 How to Integrate Custom Encryption

 1. Introduction

-1.1 Thank You & Script Reference
+1.1 Thank You for Your Purchase & Script Reference Guide

-This document explains the basic usage and setup process of Save Design.
-For more technical information such as detailed specifications of each API, attribute usage, and interface definitions, please refer to the separately provided “Script Reference”.
+This document explains the basic usage of Save Design and the setup flow.
+For more technical information such as detailed API specifications, attribute usage, and interface definitions, please also refer to the separate Script Reference.

-The Script Reference is included as
+The Script Reference is included in

 Documentation/save-design-script-reference.pdf